 Apple Pie Muffins

-- 1 + 3/4 cups of gluten-free all purpose flour.
-Also tested with unbleached, regular wheat flour.
+- 1 + 3/4 cups of gluten-free all purpose flour. *Also tested with spelt flour, unbleached flour & regular whole wheat flour.

-- 3/4 cup coconut sugar (or brown cane sugar if you can’t find it)
+- 3/4 cup coconut sugar (or brown cane sugar) like it sweeter? try 1 cup!

 - 2 cups apples (cut into small-medium chunks)